asanetargoss/HardcoreAlchemy/README.md

 The Hardcore Alchemy mod suite is designed around the following mechanics:

 * **Balanced shapeshifting** - [Changeling](https://github.com/asanetargoss/Changeling/releases) powers Hardcore Alchemy's balanced morphing features.
+If you are using the `creatures` submod, you must have Changeling installed.
   * The following config options should be set in Changeling: `acquire_immediately=false`, `disable_morph_disguise=true`, and `keep_morphs=false`
-* **Random respawn on death** - The Hardcore Alchemy mod is designed around hardcore respawn.
+* **Random respawn on death** - The Hardcore Alchemy mod suite is designed around hardcore respawn.
 For this, I recommend [Iberia HcA edition](https://github.com/asanetargoss/iberia/releases).

 There is also cross-mod compatibility with various other mods.
 These mods are not required dependencies, but should be used instead of the alternatives: